Motley Fool Rule Breakers Review: Is It Worth It?

 TraderHQ is reader-supported.
 We may earn a commission when you buy through links on our site.
 Learn more

 That’s not a typo.
-The same picks.
 The same service.
 Radically different outcomes based purely on how long you hold.
-This review is about understanding why that happens—and whether you’re the type of investor who can actually capture those 21-year returns.
+This review is about understanding why that happens — and whether you are the type of investor who can actually capture those 21.9-year returns.

 The Verdict: Rule Breakers Is Worth It—With a Massive Caveat